bytefish/ElasticsearchCodeSearch/README.md

 The code in this repository is licensed under MIT License.

-The Pagination component has been taken from the Fluent UI project.
+The Pagination component and project structure have been taken from the Fluent UI project.

 ```
 MIT License